Chapter 14.43

 H. Need for Adequate Utilities.
 All lots created through land division shall have adequate public utilities and facilities such as sewer, gas, electrical, and water systems.
 These systems shall be located and constructed to prevent or minimize flood damage, and to avoid impairment of the system and contamination from them during flooding.

-14.43.115 Flexible Lot Size; Flag Lots; Lots Accessed by Mid-Block Lanes
+14.43.115 Flexible Lot Size/Middle Housing Land Division; Flag Lots; Lots Accessed by Mid-Block Lanes

-C. Flag lots.
-Flag lots may be created only when a through street or midblock lanes cannot be extended to serve abutting uses or future development.
+C. Flag Lots.
+Flag lots may be created only when a through street or mid-block lanes cannot be extended to serve abutting uses or future development.
 A flag lot driveway (“flag pole”) may serve no more than two dwelling units, including accessory dwellings and dwellings on individual lots, unless Uniform Fire Code (UFC) standards are met for more units.
 A drive serving more than one lot shall have a reciprocal access and maintenance easement recorded for all lots.
 No fence, structure or other obstacle shall be placed within the drive area.
 The fire marshal may require an emergency turnaround or fire hydrants.
 Fire sprinklers may also be required for buildings that cannot be fully served by fire hydrants (i.e., due to distance from hydrant or insufficient fire flow).

-D. Driveway and lane width.
-The minimum paved width of all shared drives and mid-block lanes shall be 12 feet with an easement of 20 feet; easements must be 25 feet in width with a minimum paved width of 16 feet for all shared drives and/or mid-block lanes providing primary access to more than 2 dwelling units.
+D. Driveway and Lane Width.
+The minimum paved width of all shared drives and mid-block lanes shall be 12 feet with an easement of 20 feet; easements must be 25 feet in width with a minimum paved width of 16 feet for all shared drives and/or mid-block lanes providing primary access to more than two dwelling units.
 The maximum width is 20 feet, except as required by the Uniform Fire Code.
 Alleys that provide secondary or maintenance access to lots which front on a through street or mid-block lane may be 16 to 20 feet in width, with a paved surface of 12 to 16 feet.

-F. Maximum drive lane length.
+F. Maximum Drive Lane Length.
 The maximum drive lane length is subject to requirements of the Uniform Fire Code, but shall not exceed 150 feet for a shared side drive, and 400 feet for a shared mid-block lane.

-G. Future street plans.
-Building placement and alignment of shared drives shall be designed so that future street connections can be made as surrounding properties develop (i.e., as shown in the Figure 14.43.115.B).
+G. Future Street Plans.
+Building placement and alignment of shared drives shall be designed so that future street connections can be made as surrounding properties develop (i.e., as shown in the Figure 14.43.115B).
 (Ord.
+3181 §9, 2024; Ord.
 3136 §10, 2021; Ord.
 2959 §5(Exh.
 A (part)), 2007.
 Formerly 4.3.115)

 14.43.120 Preliminary Plat Approval Process